 The course, which was originally designed by Tom Doak opened for play in 2008.

-All though manufactured the aim was naturally to create an authentic links test with deep bunkering and thick rough however to date the players have not found the course too tough to get to grips with, with the scoring as you would expect dictated by the weather.
+All though manufactured the aim was naturally to create an authentic links test with deep bunkering and thick rough however if the weather co-operates the players have not found the course too tough to get to grips with.

-With the event having now had three outings on at this venue let’s firstly take a look at those three editions and the top ten finishers in each;
+With the event having now had four outings on at this venue let’s firstly take a look at those editions and the top ten finishers in each;

 2021 – 1- M W Lee [Playoff] 2 – M Fitzpatrick, T Detry, 4 L Herbert, I Poulter, R Palmer, 7 – J Rahm, 8 J Veerman & J Thomas, 10 – J Senior & X Schauffele.

 2020 – 1 – A Rai [Playoff] 2 – T Fleetwood, 3 – R Rock, 4 M Warren & L Herbert, 6 – M Kinhult, E an Rooyen, I Poulter, 9 – K Sammoja, M Southgate, P Harrington, V Dubuisson & E Pepperell.

 2019 – 1 - B Wiesberger [Playoff] B Hebert, 3 – R Langasque, 4 – N Bertasio, A Johnston, A Pavan, A Putnam, H Stenson, 9 R Cabrera-Bello, G Coetzee, J Donaldson, L Slattery, J Thomas.

 The first thing to note here is that with the caveat that with the cancellation of The Open in 2020 due to the Covid 19 pandemic, the two editions played prior to the Open at Renaissance have seen the normal pattern of slightly lesser names winning the week before a Major.
 As a reminder of this below you’ll see a list of the winners of PGA Tour events the week before a Major going back to 2018.